-Notes: Alva has doubled in size during the last decade or two.
+Notes: Alva has grown by 1% in the last decade.

 Named Pascua Florida by Juan Ponce De Leon, the Sunshine State did not enter the Union until March 3, 1845.
 Balmy mild winters began attracting snowbirds to the state in the late 19th century.
 Retirees continue to flock to the state.
 It's not hard to see why tourism has become the leading industry.

 International trade and citrus are also major contributors to the state's economy.
 Eighty percent of the nation's oranges and grapefruits are grown here, and 40 percent of all U.S. exports to Latin America flow through Florida.